 History

 The more they talked to people, the more it seemed like the major roadblock was safety.
 Everyone they talked to said they would use bikes for errands if only the roads were safer.
-But the City government didn’t seem interested in making roads safer for bikers; in spite of the Commonwealth’s Paulsen Bill mandating that road projects include bike accommodations like lanes and paths, and the pro-bicycling Newton Comprehensive Plan and Newton Energy Action Plan, the City avoided adding bike accommodations.
+But the City government didn’t seem interested in making roads safer for bikers; despite the Commonwealth’s Paulsen Bill, named after Rep. Anne Paulsen, which mandated that road projects include bike accommodations such as lanes and paths, and despite the pro-bicycling Newton Comprehensive Plan and Newton Energy Action Plan.
+The City still avoided adding bike accommodations.
 Why?
 Bikers were thought to be a small interest group, not a silent majority.

-The planners decided not to let that buzz just fizzle out, and turned Bike Newton the event into Bike Newton the organization.
-In 2009 and 2010 came two more successful Rally and Rides, with Boston’s “Bike Czarina” Nicole Freedman speaking at the first, and Newton’s new Mayor Setti Warren leading the ride at the second, and the help and participation of many organizations, including Newton Bicycle and Pedestrian Task Force, MassBike, and Livable Streets.
+In 2009 and 2010, with Newton’s new Mayor Setti Warren, came two more successful Rally and Rides, with Boston’s “Bike Czarina” Nicole Freedman speaking at the first, and Mayor Warren leading the ride at the second, and the help and participation of many organizations, such as Newton Bicycle and Pedestrian Task Force, MassBike, and Livable Streets.

-After the 2010 rally, momentum really started to gather: Bike Newton was awarded 501c3 nonprofit status, Mayor Warren appointed the Transportation Advisory Council, the first “Share the Road” signs were installed and the first miles of bike lanes were painted along Beacon and Walnut Streets.
+Momentum really started to gather: In February 2010, Bike Newton was awarded 501(c)3 nonprofit status.
+In the first months of his first term, Mayor Warren appointed the Transportation Advisory Council (TAC), the first “Share the Road” signs were installed and the first miles of bike lanes were painted along Beacon and Walnut Streets (see image, above).
 It was time to let go of the Rally and Ride as the focal point, and turn the group’s energy to the many projects it had undertaken:

 - filing an application for the League of American Bicyclists’ Bicycle Friendly City certification,